plokhotnyuk/jsoniter-scala/README.md

 - TODO: code generation option to serialize/parse all fields to/from snake_case or camelCase keys
 - TODO: support on top-level for values, collections & arrays to avoid wrapping to redundant case classes
 - TODO: extend codecs to allow using them for serialization/parsing of types to/from map keys
+- TODO: more efficient implementation for serialization and parsing of numbers
 - TODO: efficient specialized immutable list & set for primitive types

 ## How to use